whatsinport

 Easter Island is an island in the south Pacific Ocean.
 It got its name because the first European to record it, Dutch Admiral Jacob Roggeveen, arrived on Easter Sunday, 1722.
 Its name is Isla de Pascua in Spanish, which translates directly as Easter Island.
 To the islanders, Easter Island is called Rapa Nui.

 Easter Island is most famous for the stone statues, called moai, which dot its coastline.
 These statues have earned Easter Island recognition as a World Heritage Site.
 The moais were carved from compressed volcanic ash.
 All are monolithic, that is to say, carved from a single piece of stone.
 The largest standing moai is Paro.
-It is almost 10 metres (33feet) high, and weighs 75 imperial tonnes (83 American tons).
-Archaeologists have also discovered an even larger, but unfinished moai in the quarry - it is 21 metres (69 ft) and would have weighed 270 tons if completed.
+It is almost 10 meters (33feet) high, and weighs 75 imperial tonnes (83 American tons).
+Archaeologists have also discovered an even larger, but unfinished moai in the quarry - it is 21 meters (69 ft) and would have weighed 270 tons if completed.

 95% of the moai came from the quarry of Rano Raraku, a volcanic crater on Easter Island.
 397 moai statues have been counted to have been quarried from the interior and exterior slopes as well as in the exterior quarries.
 Work is still being conducted to inventory the statues quarried from the interior quarries.
 The use of Rano Raraku to sculpture the moais is believed to have lasted 500 to 1000 years, right till after the European discovery of Easter Island in 1722.